 Yang uses the force from her shotgun gauntlets to empower her punches, gain a bit of extra speed, and stay up in the air and fly over the Emerald Forest.

-Earlier used as Ren destroyed the black head of the King Taijitu.
+Used as Ren destroyed the black head of the King Taijitu.

 Rookie Red Ranger: Both teams RWBY and JNPR are led by (and in RWBY's case, named for) their least experienced member.

-Rule of Animation Conservation: If a character has color in their design and a distinct face, you can be pretty certain they're going to be important later on.
+If a character has color in their design and a distinct face, you can be pretty certain they're going to be important later on.
 This idiosyncrasy has been used for several visual gags.

 Downplayed with most of CRDL.
 Other than Cardin, they so far have not been important, to the point where we haven't even seen their weapons outside of the season 2 opening.
 On the other hand, their styles are more generic than other characters.